LMNU/GettingCleaningData/Codebook.md

 - **observations**: The transformed data contain one row for each volunteer (identified by the variable 'subject_id') and for each activity carried out by that volunteer (identified by the variable 'activity_id).
 There are 30 volunteers ('subject_id' runs from 1 to 30) and 6 activities (walking, walking_upstairs, walking_downstairs, sitting, standing and laying).
 Therefore the number of observations is 30x6=180.

 ## Transformations
+The script "run_analysis.R" does the following:
+1. It reads the data from the working directory.
+2. It labels the data set with descriptive variable names.
+3. It extracts only the measurements on the mean and standard deviation for each measurement.
+4. It merges the training and the test sets to create one data set.
+5. It uses descriptive activity names to name the activities in the data set.
+6. It creates a second, independent tidy data set ("data2.txt") with the average of each variable for each activity and each subject.